robflop/robbot/readme.md

 (Opusscript used for development on Windows.)

+**IMPORTANT INFO:**

+If you change one of the folder paths, you actually have to create the folder aswell.
+Otherwise the bot WILL crash.
+I will not provide support for such cases.

 ### Adding commands
 Adding commands to robbot is very easy.
 The command handler will automatically register any .js file within the commands folder so the only thing you have to do is make your command file, write the code for it(*), and restart the bot.